isabelc/lightweight-contact-form/README.md

 # Lightweight Contact Form
 This is a light, barebones Contact Form plugin for WordPress.
-No CSS, no settings, no overhead.
+No CSS files, no settings, no overhead.
 The goal is fastest page speed.

 **Usage:**